theodox/vector/README.md

 A simple vector math module, suitable for use in Maya python for those who want to avoid Pymel.

-Vectors are derived from `namedtuples` so they are immutable.
 There are 3 base vector classes:

 - **Vector2** is a 2-d XY vector.
 - **Vector3** is a 3-d XYZ vector.
 - **Vector4** is a 4-d XYZW vector.

-They all provide the follwing operations:
+Typical usage would be:

+    v = Vector2 ( 1.0, 0.0)

+or using *args on existting iterable:

+    example = [1.0., 0.0] # any iterable with 2 items
+    v = Vector2(*example)

+or assigning explicitly.

+       example = Vector2(x = 1.0, y=2.0)

+You can create integer or float versions by providing integers or floats at start (the math will follow the usual python float/vector rules).

 ####addition: